 Is talent acquisition the same as recruitment?

-Talent acquisition and recruitment are two hiring practices to build a strong workforce.
+Talent acquisition and recruitment are two hiring practices for building a strong workforce.
 Both aim to get the most qualified candidates for a job.
 But this is where the similarities between the two end.

-The difference between talent acquisition vs recruitment in HRM far outweighs the similarities, as both hiring strategies vary in their scope and objectives.
+The differences between talent acquisition and recruitment in HRM far outweigh the similarities, as both hiring strategies vary in their scope and objectives.

-Talent acquisition is about playing the long game with workforce planning, acquisition pipeline setup, and employee relationship building, while recruitment aims to fill vacant positions in the company quickly.
+Talent acquisition is about playing the long game with workforce planning, acquisition pipeline setup, and employee relations, while recruitment aims to fill vacant positions in the company quickly.

 Understanding the key differences between talent acquisition and recruitment can help you meet your immediate hiring demands and create a high-achieving workforce that drives long-term business success.